DenFedulov/Portfolio/README.md

 ```
 docker-compose up -d --build prod
 ```
-App will be avalable at localhost (port 80)
+App will be avalable at localhost (port 80, and 443 if non local confing is used)